dragpent/VCF-Name-Fix/README.md

 # VCF Name Fix

-This was written because of me having an issue with the way my contacts were showing up in Messages.
-At some point in July 2024 this started occuring:
+This was written because of me having an issue with the way my contacts were showing up as "Last Name First Name" instead of "First Name Last Name" in Messages.
+At some point in ~July 2024 this started occuring:

 https://www.reddit.com/r/GooglePixel/comments/1eks9ax/contacts_in_text_messages_showing_last_name/